Post office KVP: Scheme Details, Interest Rate Chart, Taxation Benefits

 |Kisan Vikas Patra|

 Note: The rate of return on KVP scheme majorly depends on government policies and the on-going market situations.
+The interest rates are subject to change.
+So, kindly confirm the same from respective Post office before investing.

 The maximum lock-in period maturity period for each KVP investment is 112 months i.e. 9 years and 4 months.